chriskyfung/chriskyfung.github.io/_posts/2019-09-25-Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster.md

 Congratulations!
 You should accomplish the lab if you follow the above steps.

 This post has also been published to Medium.
-If you like read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-build-and-deploy-a-docker-image-to-a-kubernetes-cluster-778e99626f30).
+If you like to read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-build-and-deploy-a-docker-image-to-a-kubernetes-cluster-778e99626f30).

 * * *